 OTTAWA, Sept.
-11, 2019 /CNW/ - The Prime Minister, Justin Trudeau, today issued the following statement on the anniversary of the terrorist attacks on September 11th, 2001, and on the National Day of Service:
+11, 2018 /CNW/ - The Prime Minister, Justin Trudeau, today issued the following statement on the anniversary of the terrorist attacks of September 11th, 2001, and on the National Day of Service:

-"On this National Day of Service, we pay tribute to these heroes, and every first responder who has made sacrifices in service to their communities and their country.
+"On this National Day of Service, we honour those first responders, and all those who have sacrificed so much – before and since – in service to their neighbours and country.

-"On behalf of the Government of Canada, I encourage Canadians to honour those who lost their lives, and all those who selflessly offered their help to others on 9/11."
+"On behalf of the Government of Canada, I encourage Canadians to take part in acts of service today to remember those who lost their lives, and to honour the selflessness shown by so many on 9/11."

 This document is also available at http://pm.gc.ca